Maui green sea turtle swimming in the ocean

 • Hygiene: Using your gear is more hygienic, as you have only used it.

-Make sure to weigh the convenience against the potential cost and fit when choosing between buying or renting snorkeling gear for your Hawaiian adventure.
+Make sure to weigh convenience, potential cost, and fit when deciding whether to buy or rent snorkeling gear for your Hawaiian adventure.

 Humpback whale tail creating a splash as it dives into the ocean, with mountainous terrain visible in the distant background.